Kiran7007/Interview-Preparation/docs/android.md

 ---
 # Android Architecture

-## What is Android Architecture?
+## What is Clean Architecture?

 - It defines a way to structure code into layers.
 - It helps separate UI, data, and business logic.
 - It makes the code easier to maintain, test, and scale.
+- It is most valuable when the feature is complex or spans multiple data sources.

 ```kotlin
 class UserViewModel(
     private val repository: UserRepository
 ) : ViewModel()
 ```

----

-## What is Clean Architecture?
-- Clean Architecture separates responsibilities into layers.
-- It improves testability, maintainability, and changeability.
-- It is most valuable when the feature is complex or spans multiple data sources.

 ```text
 UI